kateetak/forge-bulk-issue-ops/README.md

 In order for the app to be able to make bulk changes as the user requeting the changes, the app needs to add the requesting user into the "bulk-ops-app" group before the request is submitted and then remove the user from the group afterwards.
 To configure these environment variables, see the commands in the comments above the various operations in [src/userManagementConfig.ts](./src/userManagementConfig.ts).

+### Stepup step 4: Optionally prevent regular users from using Jira's built-in bulk operations

+This optional step involves reviewing and tuning the access to Jira's built-in bulk operations.
+Visit the Jira administration global permissions section, and review the permissions corresponding to "Make bulk changes".

 ### Development Loop
 - Run all forge commands from the `[app-root-directory]`.
 - After making changes to the frontend, run `npm run start` from the `[app-root-directory]/static/spa` directory.